In this chapter, I will mainly focus on how nibs made from such significantly different materials like stainless steel and gold can perform similarly.

 Diagram 4 shows inside the green circle the point where the two lines cross.
 It is the force-deformation-area of operation of the nib.
 You can see that gold is brought up into this field through a significantly higher pre-load during the setting process.

 The two materials behave differently in this area.
 It may look a bit overwhelming; however, I will guide you through.

-The two vertical lines …… intersect with the gold and stainless steel lines.
-Projecting the intersect points horizontally – – – .. – – – .. – – – to the vertical axis, the force line shows, that for the same opening of the tines, the amount of force variation for the gold nib FG is much smaller than for the stainless steel nib FS.
+The two vertical dotted lines (depicting the opening of the tines) …… intersect with the gold and stainless steel lines.
+Projecting the intersect points horizontally – – – .. – – – .. – – – to the vertical axis, the Force axis shows, that for the same opening of the tines, the amount of force variation for the gold nib FG is much smaller than for the stainless steel nib FS.

 We have known this all along, now we know why this is the case.

 One point: The force, which needs to be applied to the gold nib before its tines widen is higher than for the stainless steel.
-Often this is compensated by reducing the pre-load, which changes the character of the nib, as we all know now, why.
+Often this is compensated by reducing the pre-load or reduce the material thickness, which changes the character of the nib, as we all know now, why.